kachunkachunk/kachunkachunk.github.io/_posts/2023-07-26-hello-world.md

 But otherwise, this seems fairly painless and I'll get to familiarize (and formalize) my use of GitHub.

+Edit/Update: Uh, read the Chirpy theme documentation more closely, heh.
+I forgot to set up GitHub Actions, hence a lot of weird commits at first, while troubleshooting.

 Assuming commits go as I like, I'll soon be onto some Valheim server stuff for a group of friends.